aurae-runtime/aurae-legacy/README.md

 Here is where applications exist, and where multitenancy is enforced.

 First Principal: Everything in Aurae space exists in an isolation zone and MUST access the system via the local unix domain socket.

-## Capabilities API

-Capabilities are similar to subsystems and will come with various sub-resources that can be implemented and registered against the empty loop.

-### Compute

- - Runtime
- - Schedule
- - Observe

-### Storage

- - Mount
- - Network
- - Object
- - File
- - Secrets

-### Network

- - Ingress
- - Egress
- - Peer
- - Firewall

  ## Aurae connection Syntax